unlim-it/docs.bosonprotocol.io/src/docs/protocol-overview/smart-contracts.md

 transaction independently of any Buyer action.

-> Note: while the current exchange mechanism is in our opinion quite robust, it is by no means set in stone, rather it will be evolving in the future.
+> Note: while the current exchange mechanism is in our opinion quite robust, it is by no means set in stone and will be evolving in the future.
 We are already working on some improvements and are actively pursuing research in this area.